 This book has the power to haunt a person.

-And listen to Richard Shindell singing “Cold Missouri Waters,” a song written by James Keelaghan and inspired by Young Men and Fire.
+And listen to Richard Shindell (as part of the group Cry, Cry, Cry) singing “Cold Missouri Waters,” a song written by James Keelaghan and inspired by Young Men and Fire.

 And then read Young Men and Fire.